-If you are a homeowner, you have likely been given the spiel on one-stage versus two-stage furnaces.
+If you are a homeowner, you have likely been given the spiel on a 1-stage vs 2-stage furnace.
 Prospective homeowners are typically given a rundown on a home’s central heating system.

 However, every homeowner needs to know the differences between one-stage and two-stage furnaces as there will come a time in which the furnace must be replaced.